Árpád Lengyel (physician): After the disaster

 Árpád Lengyel never set sail again.
 He participated in World War I as an army doctor, serving as an ensign.
 After the war, he continued his work as a laryngologist and ambulance doctor, then as a teacher.
 In 1919, he married Margit, daughter of Arnold Berger and Gizella Greiner, an Israelite couple, in Budapest.
 He did not talk about his memories of the Titanic at all, except for one or two professional invitations.
 From the 1920s he was a factory doctor at BKV.
 Then another personal tragedy struck him: in February 1927, his six-year-old son died of Diphtheria.
 He opened a private practice in 1934 and died of a heart attack in 1940 at the age of 54.

 Memory

-He has received no official state honours for his services in Hungary.
+He received no official state honours for his services in Hungary.
 Archduke Joseph and Princess Auguste invited him once for a talk and once for a dinner, and several newspaper articles about him appeared.
 At home, the only medal he received from the ambulance service was the Iron Medal, the highest award in the profession.
-On the other hand, the rescued passengers of the Titanic made a gold medal for the officers of Carpathia - and so did Árpád Lengyel.
+On the other hand, the rescued passengers of the Titanic made a gold medal for the officers of Carpathia including Lengyel.
 The Liverpool Shipwreck & Humane Society presented him with a silver medal and a certificate of honour in his name.